HOW WILL THE SCHOOL SUPPORT YOU DURING YOUR STAY AT JOHN PAUL COLLEGE ?

 Mrs Jo de Loryn is the International Homestay Co-ordinator

-The International Director (Mr. Dwight) is always available to meet with you to discuss any issues which might concern you.
+The International Dean & Director (Mr Stephen Bloomfield) helps you choose your subjects and deals with your school based issues such as attendance and coping in the classroom.
+He can also offer you guidance in your academic progress.
+He is always available to meet with you to discuss any issues which might concern you.
 He is responsible for ensuring good outcomes for all aspects of the the International Programme.

 The International Homestay Coordinator (Mrs Jo de Loryn) arranges your homestay family and will visit you at least twice a year in your home to ensure you are comfortable and happy.
 Speak to her should there be any concerns relating to your homestay.
 She also arranges shuttles, does insurance and can also link you up with NZ Tours.